bonotake/bonotake.github.io/_posts/2019-08-02-origin-of-differentiable-programming.md

 In this post, the phrase "differentiable *functional* programming language" appears some times.

 I could not find out any literature using words like "differentiable programming" before the post.
-I sent Chris an email that asks if there was anyone she referred to.
+I sent Olah an email that asks if there was anyone she referred to.
 The reply was the following:

 > I'm not aware of any consideration of "differentiable programming" exactly prior to my post, although it's possible there are things I am unaware of.
 >  I do think there are similar ideas floating around.
 For example, Leon Bottou has a line in [this paper](https://arxiv.org/pdf/1102.1808v3.pdf) drawing analogues between neural nets and list manipulation in LISP.
 (Note: she approved I post her reply.)

-By the way, Yann LeCun had commented on Chris's post.
+By the way, Yann LeCun had commented on Olah's post.
 So he has at least read it.

 Then in 2016, Atılım Güneş Baydin had [a talk titled "Differentiable Programming"](https://www.cs.nuim.ie/~gunes/files/Baydin-MSR-Slides-20160201.pdf).
-Baydin used the phrase "differentiable programming" many times while referring to Chris's.
+Baydin used the phrase "differentiable programming" many times while referring to Olah's.

 Furthermore, in this talk, he also referred to [David Dalrymple's essay](http://edge.org/response-detail/26794), which also used the phrase "differentiable programming" and wrote that neural networks and functional programs are similar.
 ~~I wanted to ask him the origin of his idea, but I could only find his Twitter account... so I still don't know if I can hear the details.~~